SQE-Testers/Assignment_3/Muneeb_Documentation/Security.md

 ```

 ### Server MiddleWare URL
-nternally we use Nuxt environment properties to get the URL of Server Middleware.
-However, you can change it by defining the middlewareUrl property in the publicRuntimeConfig object inside the nuxt.config.js file.
+The URL of the Server Middleware can be obtained using using Nuxt environment parameters.
+The publicRuntimeConfig object in the nuxt.config.js file's middlewareUrl field can be changed.

 ### Reporting of Security vulnerability  of Vue StoreFront
 Vue Store Front guides it's users to email them about any security vulnerability they found.They have provided an email on thier github repositry